 - SALLY FRATER, Curator of Contemporary Art, Art Gallery of Guelph, and

-The winner will be announced on March 5, 2020 and the exhibition will be presented in September 2020 at Art Gallery of Guelph.
+In light of the changing landscape of the pandemic, please stay tuned for details about the award presentation early in the new year and the exhibition in September 2021 at Art Gallery of Guelph.
 By supporting and mobilizing Canadian creative talent, the Middlebrook Prize aims to inspire positive social change through creativity in an era of ongoing and unprecedented economic, environmental, social and cultural upheaval.
 Proposals should emphasize contemporary Canadian art with attention to audience, community and public.

 More information regarding Art Gallery of Guelph.

 The Middlebrook Prize for Young Canadian Curators is funded by the Centre Wellington Community Foundation: Middlebrook Social Innovation Fund, The Guelph Community Foundation: Musagetes Fund, and private donations.